dfinity/candid/README.md

 [Candid](IDL.ms) is an interface description language (IDL) for interacting with _canisters_ (also known as _services_ or _actors_) running on the Internet Computer.

 There are three common ways that you might find yourself needing to work with Candid in Rust.
  - As a typed Rust data strcuture.
-When you write canisters in Rust, you want to have a seamless way of converting data between Rust and Candid.
+When you write canisters or frontend in Rust, you want to have a seamless way of converting data between Rust and Candid.
  - As an untyped Candid value.
 When you write generic tools for the Internet Computer without knowing the type of the Candid data.
  - As text data.
 When you get the data from CLI or read from a file, you can use the provided parser to send/receive messages.